 Just knowing I have to check off that box at the end of the day makes me have more resolve.

 Powered by Creative Market

 Break It Down Into Baby Steps and Small Bites

 I have a friend that likes to say, “You eat an elephant one bite at a time”.

-Well, to get anything in your life done, you have to take small bites.
-You can’t do it all at once.
-Even our habits have to slowly build.
-Using exercise as an example, you cannot reasonably expect to go from sofa spud to running a half marathon.
+Let me explain this idea using exercise as an example.
+You cannot expect to go from sofa spud to running a half marathon within a month.
 You have to slowly build towards it.
-If you don’t exercise at all right now, but you think you “should” exercise an hour a day, perhaps you should first build the habit of any exercise at all daily.
+If you don’t exercise at all right now, you would need to work on starting to exercise.
+Just because you think you “should” exercise an hour a day, doesn’t mean you can start at an hour per day.
+Perhaps you should first build the habit of any exercise at all daily.

 Take small bites.
-It’s better to build a habit than to achieve some sort of ideal sporadically.
+It’s better to build a habit slowly than to achieve some sort of ideal sporadically.